SpawnerSwarm/SwarmBot-Docs/getmember.md

 `!getMember <@Member> [--verbose|-v]`

 * @Member: A mention of a member on the server.
 Command will fail if member is not in the database.
-* verbose: No value.
+* verbose (optional): No value.
 The presence of this argument will produce additional information, such as the aliases of a member.

 **Examples:**